eclipse-openj9/openj9/test/README.md

     To get the above dependent jars, please run `make getdependency`. getdependency target will get called when running make compile or test target.

+    Valhalla tests currently make use of the nestmates capabilities which are available starting in asm version 7.
+In order to run the Valhalla nestmates on a local machine, you must manually get the asm-7.0.jar and put it in TestConfig/lib/.
+Avoid using asm 7 in other tests as this is a temporary solution.

 2. Compile tests: